mkirche/easyCA/README.md

 Operation
 ---------
-To use, call one of the scripts under `src`, having made adjustments to the config templates under `templates`.
+To use, call one of the scripts under `src`, having made adjustments to the corresponding config templates under `templates`.
 There are a couple of command line options, depending on which script you use:
 - -d|--rootdir: the root directory of the root CA; this is the root directory of the CA used to sign this certificate/intermediate CA; defaults to `\root\ca` for CAs/`\root\ca\intermediate` for end user certificates
 - -C|--rootconfig: the path to the template used for the CA; only for root CA; defaults to the provided template